Belgrade

 The SK Soko football club was formed in 1903 and played in leafy Topčider, south of the city centre.
 Soon afterwards, their left-winger, footballing pioneer Danilio Stojanović, formed their first rivals, FK Šumadija.

-Stojanović, the father of Serbian football, was also behind SK Dušanovac, today’s FK Voždovac, a top-flight team based at the stadium of the same name.
-In addition, he helped found the Beogradski Sport Klub (BSK), in 1911.
-In 1913, Stojanović, along with other dissident BSK members, founded SK Velika (‘Great’) Srbija.
+Stojanović, the father of Serbian football, was also behind SK Dušanovac, today’s FK Voždovac, recently top-flight and based at their unique ground atop a shopping centre on Zaplanjska.
+In addition, Stojanović helped found the Beogradski Sport Klub (BSK), in 1911.
+In 1913, along with other dissident BSK members, he founded SK Velika (‘Great’) Srbija.

 After World War I, given the union with Croatia and Slovenia, Velika Srbija became SK Jugoslavija, coached by Stojanović, and forerunners of Red Star.